evgenyb/evgenyb.github.io/_posts/2020-11-24-grafana-data-source-as-code-or-how-to-deploy-azure-monitor-data-course-to-grafana.md

 ### logAnalytics

-If team uses Log Analytics service, they need to add `logAnalytics` section and provide the following information:
+If a team uses Log Analytics service, they need to add `logAnalytics` section and provide the following information:

 * subscriptionId - Azure Monitor `Subscription Id`
 * tenantId - Azure AD `Tenant Id`